Tennis Players DietJun 14, 2018

 Post playing, the top three goals are to replace glycogen stores in your muscles and liver, replace the lost electrolytes and fluids that have been lost via sweating, and a high protein snack 30mins after a workout or match to assist your body in recovering.
 This will repair your muscles and connective tissue, as well as to support your immune system.

 It is essential to eat something within 30 minutes after finishing playing, no matter what time of day it is – this is because your glycogen stores have been used up and need to be replaced.
 The best food to replace these stores is carbohydrates – but your muscles will also need some protein to help them recover.
-If you know it will be a few hours before you get to eat a proper meal, take a protein powder with you that have some carbohydrates in it, so that you can refuel straight away (The Protein powder we recommend is Clean Lean Protein by Nuzest) or a high protein snack.
-(Below we have attached two of our favourite protein snacks you could try)
+If you know it will be a few hours before you get to eat a proper meal, take protein powder with you that have some carbohydrates in it, so that you can refuel straight away (The Protein powder we recommend is Clean Lean Protein by Nuzest) or a high protein snack.
+(Below we have attached two of our favorite protein snacks you could try)

 As a general guide, your meal after you play should consist of foods in a ratio of 4:1 of carbohydrates to protein.
-Look at food labels to determine how much carbohydrates and protein are in foods, but as an example a smoothie with protein powder and fruit in the correct ratio is a good post-match meal.
+Look at food labels to determine how much carbohydrates and protein are in foods, but as an example, a smoothie with protein powder and fruit in the correct ratio is a good post-match meal.

-Pay attention to your food intake for one month and you will really notice your energy levels, muscle soreness, tennis fitness / strength levels dramatically improve.
+Pay attention to your food intake for one month and you will really notice your energy levels, muscle soreness, tennis fitness/strength levels dramatically improve.
 You will be very surprised.
 Give it a go.
 Remember, “You are what you eat”

 We have been the biggest advocates of fresh coconut water for many years.
 It is the best sports drink for tennis.
-We use coconuts (oil, water, milk and flesh) for nearly everything and anything from;
+We use coconuts (oil, water, milk, and flesh) for nearly everything and anything from;

 - Cooking oil